Search

 Germany is not only a world leader in recycling paper but also in consuming it.
 We use as much paper here as all the people in South America and Africa put together.
 Even recycling cannot compensate for such a wasteful use of paper.
 On top of this is the fact that paper consumption is particularly high in an area that recycling is unable to counteract because the end of the downcycling spiral has been reached.
 The area in question is hygiene products such as toilet paper and kitchen roll.
 Every person living in Germany uses 18 kilogrammes of these products every year.
 Average per-capita consumption across the EU lies at 13 kilogrammes.
 A more considered use of paper is, therefore, urgently needed.
 At the end of the day, no matter how high the recycling rate may be, what is crucial here is what volumes of paper are being produced using virgin raw materials in the first place.
 And it must be our goal to reduce this figure.

-Around the globe, approximately every fifth tree felled is used to produce paper.
+Trees as a virgin raw material for producing paper Around the globe, approximately every fifth tree felled is used to produce paper.
 The results are dwindling stocks and the emergence of monoculture forests that are far more likely to be damaged by pests and bad weather conditions

-REMONDIS SE GmbH & Co.
+REMONDIS SE & Co.
 KG